Quantumdatamage/AzureSIEMSetup/README.md

 # AzureSIEMSetup
-Aggregating bruteforce RDP attacks on honeypot VM, see .docx file for detailed write up.
+Aggregating bruteforce RDP attacks on honeypot VM in MS azure using Sentinel and a Powershell script to gather geolocation data.

+Please see .docx file for detailed write up.